nebula-plugins/nebula-node-plugin/README.md

 ## Origin

-This was taken from (https://github.com/srs/gradle-node-plugin)[https://github.com/srs/gradle-node-plugin]
+This was taken from [srs/gradle-node-plugin](https://github.com/srs/gradle-node-plugin) due to lack of support/activity and the need to support Gradle 6.x

 ## License